 Industrial Illness Specialists At Law Firm Irwin Mitchell Working With Family in Battle for Justice

-The son and daughter of a former fuel industry machine operator and school caretaker who died of asbestos-related cancer mesothelioma are appealing for his former work colleagues to help lawyers investigate how he was exposed to the deadly dust.
+The daughter of a former contractor who died of the asbestos-related cancer mesothelioma is appealing for his former work colleagues to help with an investigation into how and why he was exposed to the deadly dust.